hansaplasst/ESP32-Captive-Portal-framework/README.md

 **WARNING**

-Factory reset **removes config.json**.
-If the file does not exist on the ESP32 default settings from `include/Config.h` will be used to recreate the config.json
+Factory reset removes `/config.json` from the ESP32 file system.
+If the file does not exist on the ESP32, default settings defined in `include/Config.h` will be used to recreate the `/config.json`

-- By default GPIO 4 acts as a reset button
+- By default GPIO 4 acts as a reset button.
 - Pull to ground shortly to reboot the ESP32
 - To trigger a factory default reset.
 Pull to ground and release when the device LED flashes quickly **after 10s**.
 - You can also reboot or reset via the System tab in the Captive Portal web UI